agourlay/dlm/README.md

 ## Features

-- read URLs from a text file (one entry per line)
+- read URLs from a text file (one entry per line) OR a single URL as argument
 - control maximum number of concurrent downloads
 - resume interrupted downloads if possible (using HTTP range)
 - automatically retry re-establishing download in case of timeout or hanging connection